Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### Setup Project (for IDE)

-This command downloads missing packs, creates [build information files](YML-CBuild-Format.md), and generates the file `compile_commands.json` for IntelliSense in an IDE environment.
+In an IDE environment, this command downloads missing packs, creates [build information files](YML-CBuild-Format.md), and generates the file `compile_commands.json` for IntelliSense.
 Refer to [cbuild setup command](build-operation.md#details-of-the-setup-mode) for more information.

 ```bash
 cbuild setup example.csolution.yml --context-set --packs